 Our father Yitzchak (Isaac) focused his prayers on the afternoon blessings.
 He trusted HaShem to maintain him throughout the day in order to do His Will.
 Yitzchak and hence the afternoon prayer, draws forth our awe of the Holy One as we behold His Love throughout our daily endeavors.
 The Mincha prayers therefore are our awe-felt afternoon offerings to the Holy One.
 The word Mincha literally means "gift" and is the name of the afternoon offerings in the Jerusalem Temple.
 We observe our prayers as though we were making Temple offerings before the Throne of HaShem.

-The foundation of all the different pathways to G-d lies in reciting Psalms and other supplications and offering our own personal prayers from the heart, entreating Him to draw us closer to His service.
+The foundation of all the different pathways to G-d lies in reciting Psalms and other supplications and offering with our own personal prayers from the heart, entreating Him to draw us closer to His service.
 This is the only way to win the war.
 Happy is the person who persistently prays and entreats G-d at all times and in all situations, because he/she will certainly win the war.

 Much good advice exists about different ways of coming closer to G-d, but in most cases it is very hard to carry out the actual advice.
 Therefore the main thing is prayer and supplication.
 Regardless of who you are or the circumstances in which you find yourself, always try to offer some prayer and request to G-d to take you from darkness to light and bring you to complete repentance.
 Give Him no quiet until He answers you.
-Even if you cry to G-d for a very long time and He still seems very far away, if you are persistent in your prayers, He will certainly answer you eventually and draw you to His service -- Likutey Moharan II, 101
+Even if you must cry to G-d for a very long time and He still seems very far away, if you are persistent in your prayers, He will certainly answer you eventually and draw you to His service -- Likutey Moharan II, 101

 Who chooses King David and his descendants; Who chooses songs and praises.
 Please turn to me in mercy and accept the psalms I am about to say as if King David himself were saying them, and let his merit protect us.